bvblenny/pronunciation-service/README.md

 1. Implement a provider (e.g., WhisperTranscriptionProvider) with a transcribe(audioBytes) method returning a uniform internal transcript model.
 2. Register it as a Spring bean.
 3. Add selection logic (query param or config) or a new endpoint.
-4. (Optional) Enhance scoring with engine-specific confidence or phoneme data.

 ## Roadmap Ideas

-- Whisper or Vosk provider
+- Whisper provider
-- Persistence & analytics dashboard (e.g., Postgres + aggregated learning KPIs)
+- Persistence & analytics dashboard
-- JWT auth + rate limiting
+- JWT auth
-- Phoneme/prosody scoring & CEFR heuristic tagging
-- Docker image & Helm chart for one‑command deployment

 ## Tech Stack